Sambhaji: Siddis of Janjira

 The Marathas under Shivaji came into conflict with the Siddis, Muslims of Abyssinian descent settled in India, over the control of the Konkan coast.
-Shivaji was able to reduce their presence to the fortified island of Janjira.
+Shivaji was able to reduce their presence to the Janjira fort, a fortified island of murud.
 Sambhaji continued the Maratha campaign against them, while at that time the Siddis formed an alliance with the Mughals.
 At the start of 1682, a Maratha army later joined by Sambhaji personally, attacked the island for thirty days, doing heavy damage but failing to breach its defenses.
 Sambhaji then attempted a ruse, sending a party of his people to the Siddis, claiming to be defectors.
 They were allowed into the fort and planned to detonate the gunpowder magazine during a coming Maratha attack.
 However, one of the female defectors became involved with a Siddi man and he uncovered the plot, and the infiltrators were executed.
 The Maratha then attempted to build a stone causeway from the shore to the island, but were interrupted halfway through when the Mughal army moved to menace Raigad.
 Sambhaji returned to counter them and his remaining troops were unable to overcome the Janjira garrison and the Siddi fleet protecting it.